Can Dogs Eat Pumpkin?

 Pumpkin is a popular seasonal vegetable to include in your diet (and your coffee) when autumn rolls around.
 From pumpkin-flavored lattes to pumpkin sauce pasta, there are tons of ways to include this ingredient in your diet.

-But, can you share your love of pumpkin with your pets, too?
-The answer is yes, you sure can!
+But, can dogs eat pumpkin, too?
+The answer is yes, they sure can!

 Pumpkin has a range of benefits for humans and dogs.
-From supporting digestion to offering a nice helping of vitamins and minerals, pumpkin is an excellent ingredient to look for on the dog food label.
+From supporting digestion to supplying natural nutrients, pumpkin is an excellent ingredient to look for on the dog food label.

 Let’s take a closer look at the benefits of pumpkin for dogs and how you can include this unique ingredient in your dog’s diet.